Broader Outcomes

 Ongoing training programmes include:

-Site Safe Gold Passport, First Aid, Manual Handling Workshop, Ramset & Hilti licenses, Accident/Incident Investigation & Prevention (US17601), Safety Representative Training, Supervisor Training, Level 4 Construction Site Supervisor Certificate, Level 5 Main Contract Supervision, Unit Standards for manual handling, working at height, safety harness, elevated work platform, MATES in Construction, BCITO Level 4 & 5 Carpentry/Joinery, PITO Landscape Apprenticeship, BCITO Foundation Construction.
+Leadership & Wellbeing development, Site Safe Gold Passport, First Aid, Manual Handling Workshop, Ramset & Hilti licenses, Accident/Incident Investigation & Prevention (US17601), Safety Representative Training, Supervisor Training, Level 4 Construction Site Supervisor Certificate, Level 5 Main Contract Supervision, Unit Standards for manual handling, working at height, safety harness, elevated work platform, MATES in Construction, BCITO Level 4 & 5 Carpentry/Joinery, PITO Landscape Apprenticeship, BCITO Foundation Construction.

 Team connection and culture: We host BBQs, Friday morning teas, team get togethers, weekly quiz challenges, charity golf days, and quiz nights to bring our people together.